Simi Sahota

 Anwar Boutahar is 14 years old from Toronto, Ontario.
 Anwar has years of experience in speaking publically, including television and is very active in advocating.
 Anwar has always paid attention to the issues that other people choose to ignore.

-14 years old, Alberta
+15 years old, Calgary, Alberta

 Roman Wolfli, pronouns he/him, is 14 years old from Calgary, Alberta.
 Roman has been engaged with Children First Canada for a number of years and believes that children deserve the same rights and freedoms as adults.
 Roman is a skilled public speaker and leader amongst his peers.
 Roman spends a lot of time developing fake history, geography, and politics for his imaginary country, Rojane.